Dobiasd/yo_dawg_ml_model_architecture/README.md

 ```

 With the advanced deciders enabled, it still works,
-and sometimes gives better results on the test set than the "boring" version:
+and sometimes gives better results on the test set than the "boring" version (cherry-picked result):

 ```
 yo-dawg.tree train RMSE: 235073.99796858433